People

 Title/Position

-Graduate Student, Masters of Arts, Linguistics
+Graduate Student, Master of Arts, Linguistics

 I am a Master's student in the linguistics department with a focus in teaching English as a secondary language.
 My current interests lie in language acquisition and the barrier in spoken production of an additional language.
 I have a bachelor's degree from the University of Iowa in Psychology.